hassan-salloum/VraiHack/README.md

 ### 🎄 VraiHack is a French word mean realhack 🎄
+### 🎄 This page will cover the following subjects 🎄

-🐱‍💻 Networking And hardware Pentesting
+- 🐱‍💻 Networking And hardware Pentesting

-🐱‍💻 Telecommunication 2G/3G/4G/5G
+- 🐱‍💻 Telecommunication 2G/3G/4G/5G

-🐱‍💻 IoT network hacking
+- 🐱‍💻 IoT network hacking

 Find more about me on: [Scribd](https://www.scribd.com/user/282548159/VraiHack)